thisconnect/planet/README.md

 ### Operations

-  - `put` - Sets a value at a specific location.
+  - `set` - Sets a value at a specific location.
     The value will be overwritten and not be merged.

   - `remove` - Deletes a value at specified location.